-It’s around that time of year when companies start planning their capital budget for the following year.
-While evaluating and incorporating needs are important, like new or replacement machinery, new plants, or new research and development projects, there are other areas worth appraising as potentially smart, long-term investment as well.
+It’s that time of year again when companies start planning their capital budget for the following year.
+While evaluating and incorporating needs are important, like replacement machinery, new plants, or new research and development projects, you shouldn't miss this opportunity to consider solar as a smart, long-term investment with immediate bottom line impact.

-One wise investment worth considering for a portion of capital budget dollars is solar energy.
 Since capital budgeting helps assess whether or not a long-term investment is in the company’s best interest, there are important factors to take into account while making a final decision to go solar.
-To help, we’ve put together the top five reasons to include solar in your organization's 2019 capital budget plan.
+To help, we’ve put together the top five reasons to include solar in your organization's 2020 capital budget plan.

-2. Secure an investment that will last for decades: 25 years is a very long time, and yet that’s also the average warranty of most modern-day solar panels.
+25 years is a very long time, and yet that’s also the average warranty of most modern-day solar panels.
 Even after their warranties expire, today's solar panels are expected to produce reliably for 30-40 years.
-That’s decades of clean, affordable energy and reliable performance well beyond the ROI period for the initial investment in the vast majority of cases.
+That’s decades of clean, inexpensive, and green energy and reliable performance well beyond the ROI period for the initial investment.

-3. Increase employee satisfaction: According to Inc.com, sustainability in the work place has been shown to improve employee engagement, satisfaction, and productivity.
-Adding solar to your organization, whether it be through a more traditional roof mount or with solar carports, is a great way to add a sustainability initiative and appeal to a growing environmentally-aware workforce.
+According to Inc.com, sustainability in the work place has been shown to improve employee engagement, satisfaction, and productivity.
+Adding solar to your organization, whether it be through a more traditional roof mount or with solar carports (employees and customers love shaded parking!), is a great way to add a sustainability initiative and appeal to a growing environmentally-aware workforce.
 While saving money through producing your own energy, you could also add to your bottom line through having more productive employees, completing more tasks in less time, and boosting the overall morale of your organization.

 5. Positive impact on the environment, community, and your reputation